What is Himalayan pink salt – is it good for you?

 Where does the salt come from?

-Himalayan pink salt comes from the Punjab region of Pakistan.
+Himalayan pink salt is a type of rock salt that is mined from the Khewra Salt Mine located in the Punjab region of Pakistan.
 During the Jurassic era over 250 million years ago the pink salt formed deep within the Himalayan Mountains.
 The salt gets its name due to the attractive pink-colored grains of salt and the region where it comes from.

 Why is the salt pink?